cmv/cmv-docs/docs/configure/panes.md

 }
 ```

 There are some gotchas when using dijits like a TabContainer dijit.
-Here's a discussion about using a TabContainer that also touches on the widget placement in panes: https://github.com/cmv/cmv-app/issues/214
+Here's a discussion about using a TabContainer that also touches on the widget placement in panes: [Gitub #214](https://github.com/cmv/cmv-app/issues/214)